Lucas-lufa/LJF-Innovation/solutionReport.md

 The frontend needs to be cross platform.
 Cross platform for computers should just a user interface running in a browser.
 Mobile can be a user interface running in a browser as well but optimised for mobile either totally bespoke or using a framework specifically React and React Native.
 Another option for mobile is a cross platforms framework like Flutter.

+Alumni need to reach as many people as posable not just where the biggest audiences is.
+It also needs to be usable not just working.
+One way to achieve this is to have a web application with applications for all the platforms although this would probability have very good results it would be alot of work to do and maintain.
+We could do web application with progressive web application (PWA) for installation or use a cross platform framework to handle the installation.
 The frontend needs to be cross platform doing web and mobile operating systems. bespoke, mobile first web app or web app with mobile apps framework, with cross platforms react, react native and flutter